gap-packages/francy/francy-js/README.md

 # Francy - Javascript module
-This Javascript module intercepts the communication between a gap instance and a we interface in order to produce Graphics when Francy GAP Package is present.
+This Javascript module intercepts the communication between a gap instance and a the UI in order to produce Graphics when Francy GAP Package is present.

 ## Jupyter integration